franapoli/gep2pep/README.md

 - added raw-mode to deal with large datasets.
 Raw mode stores PEPs to separate files during conversion, thus can be easily parallelized

-- added "organism" parameter to importMSigDB to select sets
+- added "organism" parameter to `importMSigDB` to select sets

-- added hdf5 support for large collection of PEPs
+- added hdf5 support for large collections of PEPs

 ### v1